mspncp/gosu-wiki/To Do.md

   * Add callback for the OS-supplied "close" button
   * Correctly implement render-to-texture (render{})
   * Try to understand the benchmark on stackoverflow
-  * @ivar to Sample in SampleInstance, to Image in GLTexInfo to prevent GC desasters
   * Image::insert/Bitmap::insert should memcpy if possible
   * Expose Gosu Directories in Ruby
   * Rename maxWidth argument to width in createText